VH1 Storytellers (David Bowie album)

-VH1 Storytellers is a live album by David Bowie.
+VH1 Storytellers is a live album by the English singer-songwriter David Bowie.
 It was released on 6 July 2009 and features a 23 August 1999 performance on Storytellers, a VH1 program.

 Background and recording

-VH1 Storytellers is the last performance with collaborator and guitarist Reeves Gabrels, whom Bowie had met in 1987 and worked with since, including in the band Tin Machine.
+VH1 Storytellers is the last performance with collaborator and guitarist Reeves Gabrels, whom Bowie had met in 1987 and worked with since 1988, including in the band Tin Machine.
 Gabrels quit the band 4 days after the show was recorded, leaving Bowie to scramble to find a lead guitarist for his upcoming Hours Tour.

 Packaging and releases

 The package contained an audio CD and a DVD of footage, with the DVD including four bonus tracks not heard on the CD.
 The set list comprises songs that spanned Bowie's career until that point, from the 1960s until his then soon-to-be released album Hours (1999).
 VH1 Storytellers was released on vinyl on 11 October 2019; the double album included the four bonus recordings.